AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

 ---
-title: How to set up Report Builder in Customer Journey Analytics
+title: How to set up Report Builder in Adobe Analytics
-description: Describes how to set up Report Builder in Customer Journey Analytics
+description: Describes how to set up Report Builder in Adobe Analytics
 role: User
 feature: Report Builder
 type: Documentation